What not to do on Tet holiday in Vietnam?

 8. Don’t borrow or pay your debt or ask for repayment

-On the first day of the year, Vietnamese people are very strict against lending and borrowing, collecting debts, or repaying debts, whether it is money or objects.
+On the first day of the year, Vietnamese people are very strict against lending and borrowing, collecting debts, or repaying debts, whether money or objects.

 Borrowing at the beginning of the year is an omen of poverty for the whole year, while lending at the beginning of the year will make money dispersed.